Principles of remuneration

-The College regularly benchmarks rates of pay against internal and appropriate external comparators.
+The College regularly benchmarks rates of pay against external comparators.
+A working group led by the Dean of the Faculty of Engineering is currently reviewing academic international pay and employment terms.
 The College aims to pay mid to upper quartile rates of pay for all its staff against appropriate external comparators wherever possible within financial constraints.

 Annual cost of living pay review

-Each year, the Remuneration Committee undertake a senior staff pay review, comparing the salaries of all staff earning more than £100,000 with benchmark data from the University Council for Education Administration (UCEA) Senior Staff Remuneration Survey and the Russell Group Salary Surveys for Non Academic Management, Professors and Readers.
-In addition, the President’s salary is benchmarked against the Committee of University Chairs Survey.
+The Remuneration Committee also undertakes a senior staff pay review, using the College-published Pay Relativity criteria, comparing the salaries of all staff earning more than £100,000 with benchmark data from the University Council for Education Administration (UCEA) Senior Staff Remuneration Survey and the Russell Group Salary Surveys for Non-Academic Management, Professors and Readers.

 Income derived from external activities